geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 objectives:
 - Get oriented to the tools available in the code editor
 - Load an image collection and filter it to a relevant image
+- Create a study area using Geometry tools
 keypoints:
 - "The Code Editor is a one stop shop for accessing GEE data catalog and conducting geospatial analysis."
 - "You can use the code editor to develop, share and manage scripts."